The 2025 State of Database DevOps is here — Get the report!

 Methods of database version control

-Fundamentally, there are two ways to define and manage changes to the database: state-based and migrations-based.
+Fundamentally, there are two ways to define and manage changes to the database: state-based and migration-based.

 State-based version control